 - Hit the Install button when you’re done!

 The process is basically identical either way with some minor differences.
 The web version lets you configure sunrise and sunset fades in the same routine while the app makes you do it in two separate routines.
 Otherwise, everything is the same.
-One final note is you must setup any custom scenes before creating the routines.
-They won’t be available as options if you don’t.
+Remember, you can still set custom colors, but you have to create a routine with them first!

 Method 2 – IFTTT